IndustryEssentials/ymir/README.md

 ![public dataset2](docs/images/public-dataset2.jpeg)

-Select the eligible dataset and click [OK] to start copying.
+Select the dataset and choose whether you want to synchronize the labels contained in the public dataset, click [OK] to start copying.

 (2) Network import: users need to enter the URL path corresponding to the dataset as shown in the following: